 The next step

-If after discussions with your solicitor and perhaps mediation or the collaborative process, you are unable to agree, then you may be advised to proceed to court.
+If after attending mediation, negotiations between the parties’ solicitors or the collaborative process, you are unable to agree on the division of the matrimonial finances, then you may be advised to proceed with a financial remedy application at court.

 The cost of dealing with all necessary stages of the divorce process (which excludes the financial and property matters) is a fixed fee of £1,000 plus VAT plus a court fee for issuing the petition which is currently £550.

 Get in touch today to start your divorce